Fujifilm X100 vs Leica Q Typ 116

 |16.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the Q Typ 116 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X100 does not offer wifi capability.
+In contrast, the X100 does not provide wifi capability.

 Both the X100 and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the Q Typ 116 was followed by the Leica Q2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X100 better than the Leica Q Typ 116 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.